Are Record Labels Blocking Singers Including The Beach Boys From Performing At Trump Inauguration?

 — Leslee LaCrosse (@HolaLaLa74) January 11, 2017

-It seems that nearly every performer would be “performing under fire” if they agreed to take part in the Trump Inauguration in any way, says the New York Times.
-Even 16 year old Jackie Evancho is being called out as a traitor, because her 18 year old sister is transgender.
+It seems that nearly every performer would be “performing under fire” if they agreed to take part in the Trump inauguration in any way, says the New York Times.
+Even 16-year-old Jackie Evancho is being called out as a traitor, because her 18-year-old sister is transgender.
 But Evancho said it’s about supporting her country, and she has the support of her sister, who will not attend the event,

 “I just kind of thought that this is for my country.
 So if people are going to hate on me, it’s for the wrong reason.”